Claire names range from the classic Clara to elaborate Clarimond to modern possibilities like Clarity and Sinclair.

 CLARISSA

 Frilly, feminine Clarissa was boosted by Melissa Joan Hart’s late 1980s Nickelodeon hit, Clarissa Explains It All.
 But it sounds vintage, and indeed, the name was first made famous by a late eighteenth century novel – in which virtuous Clarissa suffers mightily.
-Still, I think this name sounds romantic, resilient, and just a little bit different today.
+This name sounds romantic, resilient, and just a little bit different today.
 And if you’re a fan of popular YA series The Mortal Instruments, then this name might feel all-out heroic.

 CLARITY

-Felicity, Amity, and Verity all feel at home on Plymouth Rock.
-But Clarity carries a modern vibe.
+Felicity, Amity, and Verity could all fit in on Plymouth Rock, Pilgrim names from the seventeenth century.
+Clarity carries a modern vibe.
 That’s partly because the name was virtually unheard of in the US before the 1970s.
 It’s also true, though, that Clarity seems like a modern virtue.
-It suggests clear thinking, or perhaps vision – which makes this an especially clever choice for a 2020 baby.
-File it with Serenity, another meaning-rich choice for a daughter today.
+It suggests clear thinking, or perhaps vision.
+(Could that last reference make it the perfect name for a 2020s baby?)

 CLARY

-Nearly any of these names might shorten to Clary, but it might bring to mind the main character from The Mortal Instruments.
-She’s called Clary throughout the series, but her given name is the pretty Clarissa.
+Nearly any of these names could shorten to Clary, but it might bring to mind the main character from The Mortal Instruments.
+She’s called Clary throughout the series, but her given name is the frillier Clarissa.
+There’s also the herb clary sage, as well as the surname Clary, likely related to Clark.

 KLARA